Yelp/nrtsearch/README.md

 # Features
 * Relies on Lucene's [near-real-time segment replication](http://blog.mikemccandless.com/2017/09/lucenes-near-real-time-segment-index.html) for data replication.
 This means, a dedicated primary/writer node takes care of indexing operations and expensive operations like [segment merges](http://blog.mikemccandless.com/2011/02/visualizing-lucenes-segment-merges.html).
 This allows the replicas' system resources to be dedicated entirely for search queries.
 This behavior is in contrast to the document replication approach taken by some other popular seach engines based on lucene like elasticsearch where every node is a writer and a reader.
 * [Supports concurrent query execution](http://blog.mikemccandless.com/2019/10/concurrent-query-execution-in-apache.html).
 This is another feature missing from popular search engines based on lucene like elasticsearch.
 * Can be deployed as a "stateless microservice".
 Indexes are backed up in s3.
 Clients can choose to commit data outside of this system once their backup is complete.
-Upon restarts e.g if you bring up a new container clients can choose to bootstrap indexes from their previous backed up state.
+Upon restarts e.g. if you bring up a new container clients can choose to bootstrap indexes from their previous backed up state.
 Ability to deploy in a stateless manner allows for easy scalibility using container tools like kubernetes, mesos etc.
 * Provides gRPC streaming APIs for indexing and searching.
 Also supports REST APIs.

 # Design
 The design goals are mostly similar to the ones mentioned in the [Lucene Server](https://github.com/mikemccand/luceneserver#design) project.
-This project uses ideads and code from luceneserver and builds on them.
+This project uses ideas and code from luceneserver and builds on them.

 A single node can index a *stream* of documents, run near-real-time searches via a parsed query string, including "scrolled" searches, sorting, index-time sorting, etc.